How often do search synonyms make a difference in searches at Google?

 Or, query fragments with wildcard tokens within them might be used, such as [free * for flash movie].

-Information from the query logs about the queries with the candidate synonyms in them might then be analyzed.
+Information from the query logs about the queries with the candidate search synonyms in them might then be analyzed.

 For instance, how frequently has someone searching for [free loops for flash movie] within a short period of time then searched for [free music for flash movie] or [free loops for flash animation].